 Searching for your first home in Canada?
 Join this exclusive session for key insights on housing market conditions, affordable options, and renting without credit history.
 Tailored for newcomers settling in the next six months, register now for valuable tips and a free guide!

-Find out more about buying a home in Canada, First Time Home Buyer: Newcomer Tips
+To purchase a home, contact a realtor in the area, who will guide you through the home-buying process.
+Find out more about buying your first home in Canada: First Time Home Buyer: Newcomer Tips

 Get more information about driving in Canada: